 Press VAR to access Vector Variable Gain.
-Once the Waveform Variable Gain is displayed on the screen, the Vector Variable Gain can be adjusted using the CURVED ARROW KNOB.
+Once the VAR button is illuminated, the Vector Variable Gain can be adjusted using the curved arrow KNOB.
 The gain is adjusted in increments of 0.01.
-The Variable Gain range is x0.50 to x50.00.
+The Variable Gain range for a waveform will be x0.50 to x15.00.
+Multiplying VAR and STEP gain together gives a vector gain range of x0.50 to x50.00.